Amazon (company): Hardware and services

-Amazon has a number of products and services available, including its digital assistant Alexa, Amazon Music and Prime Video for music and videos respectively, the Amazon Appstore for Android apps, and its Kindle hardware line of e-readers and tablets.
+Amazon has a number of products and services available, including its digital assistant Alexa, Amazon Music, and Prime Video for music and videos respectively, the Amazon Appstore for Android apps, the Kindle line of electronic paper e-readers, Fire and Fire HD color LCD tablets.
 Audible provides audiobooks for purchase and listening.

 In September 2021, Amazon announced the launch of Astro, its first household robot, powered by its Alexa smart home technology.
 This can be remote-controlled when not at home, to check on pets, people, or home security.
 It will send owners a notification if it detects something unusual.

 In January 2023, Amazon announced the launch of RXPass, a prescription drug delivery service.
-It allows US Amazon Prime members to pay a $5 monthly fee for access to 60 medications.
+It allows U.S. Amazon Prime members to pay a $5 monthly fee for access to 60 medications.
 The service was launched immediately after the announcement except in states with specific prescription delivery requirements.
 Beneficiaries of government healthcare programs such as Medicare and Medicaid will not be able to sign up for RXPass.

 Subsidiaries

-Amazon owns over 40 subsidiaries, including Amazon Web Services, Audible, Diapers.com, Goodreads, IMDb, Kiva Systems (now Amazon Robotics), Shopbop, Teachstreet, Twitch, Zappos, and Zoox.
+Amazon owns over 100 subsidiaries, including Amazon Web Services, Audible, Diapers.com, Goodreads, IMDb, Kiva Systems (now Amazon Robotics), One Medical, Shopbop, Teachstreet, Twitch, Zappos, and Zoox.

+Bezos separately owns The Washington Post (through Nash Holdings, LLC), Blue Origin, Bezos Expeditions, Altos Labs, and other companies.

+Amazon Live

+Amazon Live is an American video e-commerce live-streaming service created by Amazon Inc. to compete with live-streaming services.
+The service allows users to stream live videos promoting or sponsoring products.
+Users (mainly celebrities or Internet influencers) have the option to livestream on Amazon and add tags to additionally add context to the products they're selling or promoting.
+Other users can join in and type in messages to send to a global chat on the livestream.

+In 2019 Amazon launched an integrated platform into the Amazon website and application.
+In 2023 roughly a billion total viewers watch Amazon Live across the United States and India.
+The platform has also been integrated into Amazon Freevee and Amazon Prime Video.

 Amazon Web Services

-Amazon Web Services (AWS) is a subsidiary of that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
 These cloud computing web services provide distributed computing processing capacity and software tools via AWS server farms.
 As of 2021 Q4, AWS has 33% market share for cloud infrastructure while the next two competitors Microsoft Azure and Google Cloud have 21%, and 10% respectively, according to Synergy Group.